viet34tqc/notebook/typescript.md

 Why:

 - For types, interface, it turns them into a Javascript-alike function
-- For functions, it connects the type of params you pass in and the code in your function body
+- For functions, it connects the type of params you pass in and the code in your function body. **If two params has connection to each other, you need to use generics**, e.g one param is object and the other one is its key

 When:
 When you don't know which type of input you pass into the function